2i2c-org/2i2c-org.github.io/content/jobs/_index.md

 ## Open positions

-We grow our team on a rolling basis as funds and projects are available.
-This page has general information about working at 2i2c, as well as a list of open positions for which we're accepting applications.
+We grow our team on a rolling basis as funds and projects are available.[^archive] This page has general information about working at 2i2c, as well as a list of open positions for which we're accepting applications.
 To be notified of any open positions, [sign up for our mailing list](/#contact).

 {{< open_jobs >}}

+[^archive]: For an archive of old job postings, see [our GitHub repository for source files](https://github.com/2i2c-org/2i2c-org.github.io/tree/main/content/jobs).

 ## Skills and requirements for anybody working at 2i2c